Shreyans92/shreyans92.github.io/_posts/2020-04-07-Why-Initialization-Matters-?.md

 ---
 layout: post
-title: Why Initialization Matter's in Deep Learning?
+title: Should you Randomly Initialize?
 subtitle: Journey from basics to advanced

 image: '/img/weight-init.jpg'